sveltejs/kit/packages/adapter-static/README.md

 	...
 	kit: {
 		...
-		// Since your Github Pages' default url will be https://your-username.github.io/your-repo-name,
+		// Since your GitHub Pages site will be served at https://your-username.github.io/your-repo-name,
-		// you'll have the change the basepaths.
+		// you will need to change the base paths
 		// Note that you may have to comment these in dev mode.
 		paths: {
 			base: '/your-repo-name',
-			assets: '/your-repo-name',
 		},
 		// If you are not using a .nojekyll file, change your appDir to something not starting with an underscore.
-		// For example, instead of "_app", use "app_", "internal", etc.
+		// For example, instead of '_app', use 'app_', 'internal', etc.
-		appDir: "internal",
+		appDir: 'internal',
 	}
 };
 ```